stonepros/stone/doc/radosgw/config-ref.rst

 ``rgw_op_thread_suicide_timeout``

-:Description: The time ``timeout`` in seconds before a Ceph Object Gateway
+:Description: The time ``timeout`` in seconds before a Stone Object Gateway
               process dies.
 Disabled if set to ``0``.

 :Type: Integer